aedanpope/tc_client/README.md

 When pitting a fast ranged unit vs. a slow melee one in StarCraft, the optimal control strategy for the ranged unit is to _Kite_ the melee one (fire from range, dance backwards before the melee unit can attack, and fire again).
 Giving no orders in this Battle to the ranged unit is a guaranteed loss.

 We construct a simplified battle where kiting is the optimal stragey, and where randomly generating orders from a small but sufficient set results in nominal win rates (~1%).
-Then we show that the standard DQN algorithm is able to solve this battle.
+Then we show that the standard DQN algorithm is able to consistently perform well at this battle, sometimes achieving human-level performance.
 We attempt some intuitive modifications to the DQN (separate buffers for wins & losses, not ε-Greedy exploring in every 2nd episode), and show that emperically these have neutral-to-negative impact on the performance of the algorithm.
 Generic DQN is hard to beat.

 Human Expert winning the micro battle: https://www.youtube.com/watch?v=PnEhLxpL29U